 Art was alive and well on Thursday in downtown Columbus.

-The more than 1,500 people who came through downtown for the first-ever City of Columbus + Friends Trunk-or-Treat extravaganza were abuzz with curiosity and excitement thanks in part to the Columbus Arts Council’s show-stopping trunk that was themed “Night of the Living Columbus Arts Council Gallery.”
+The more than 1,500 people that came through downtown for the first-ever City of Columbus + Friends Trunk-or-Treat extravaganza were abuzz with curiosity and excitement thanks in part to the Columbus Arts Council’s show-stopping trunk that was themed “Night of the Living Columbus Arts Council Gallery.”

 Arts Council Executive Director Elley Coffin, who is also the City’s community coordinator, could be seen in full silver body paint mimicking a sculpture while her collaborator Patrick Kosmacek, a member of the City’s computer network tech team, stood scary still inside a picture frame dressed identically as Dutch Post-Impressionist painter Vincent van Gogh in his iconic self-portrait.